Which tablets would you recommend for educational apps?

 - A tablet is not essential - now that we support Windows, you can run our apps on a desktop or laptop PC, using a mouse and so a separate tablet is not necessary.
 That said, a portable device offers some advantages: for example, you can hold a tablet in front of your chest when you want your child to be able to observe how your mouth moves when you make sounds and say words as you might do if holding up a printed picture card prompt.

-- Prefer a larger display over a smaller display – a 9" or 10" (or larger) display provides noticeably more space than a 7" or 8" display to present pictures and words – particularly for matching and selecting activities involving more than two choices.
+- Prefer a larger display over a smaller display - a 10" (or larger) display provides noticeably more space than a 7" or 8" display to present pictures and words - particularly for matching and selecting activities involving more than two choices.

 - The processing power and storage capacity of entry-level models is usually adequate - particularly with new devices, baseline storage and processor specifications are sufficient to run our educational apps.